Rainforest Trees for Beginners

 Rubiaceae, Lauraceae, Leguminosae, Rutaceae, Apocynaceae and Solanaceae.

-Plants that live on other plants.
+Epiphytes: plants that grow on other plants.

 It is not just the leaves of the canopy trees that are important for food production.
 Many smaller plants live on the branches and trunks of trees.
 At first, the surfaces are colonized by mosses and lichens.
 The death of these plants makes a kind of compost where plants like orchids and bromeliads can take hold.